Logseq remembers everything; Fasrad does something about it — reads your inbox, writes the note, links it, and acts on what’s inside.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

-No. Logseq is a true outliner — block-level references, datalog-style queries, a plugin ecosystem.
-Fasrad's notes are rich-text with @-mentions and backlinks between notes and contacts, which is plenty for capturing and linking but isn't outlining.
-If you live in nested blocks and custom queries, stay on Logseq.
+Logseq is an outliner with block-level references, datalog-style queries, and a plugin ecosystem.
+Fasrad's notes are rich-text with @-mentions and backlinks between notes and contacts — plenty for capturing and linking, and wired to an inbox, calendar, and CRM so a note becomes a drafted reply or a booked follow-up.

 It acts.
 Fasrad reads the email thread a note is about, drafts the reply, schedules the follow-up, and logs the interaction in your CRM — all without you opening an editor.
 Logseq is a place to write things down; Fasrad does the writing-down and the next steps for you.